apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden, campaigning in Wisconsin, defies calls to drop out: "Completely ruling that out"**
+**Popular weight-loss and diabetes medications linked to lower risk of some cancers, study finds**

-You can read more about it [here](https://www.cbsnews.com/news/biden-wisconsin-rally-speech-2024-campaign/).
+You can read more about it [here](https://www.cnn.com/2024/07/05/health/glp-1-weight-loss-lower-cancer-risk/index.html).

 ## Requirements
 - Python 3.8